 - netsh int tcp set global dca=enabled

 3. Reset IP Address:

-If you are using LAN for internet connection then there may be some issues like IP conflict or problem in the DHCP server that can make your internet connection slow.
+If you are using LAN or Local Area Network for internet connection then there may be some issues like IP conflict or problem in the DHCP server that can slow down the internet speed.
 So to fix this issue you will need to reset IP address.
 To reset your IP address

 - Type ipconfig /release and press enter.
 This command will format the old IP address.

 - Then type ipconfig /renew and press enter.

 After performing all of these tips, restart your computer and hopefully, you may experience a boost in internet speed now.
 You can confirm it by performing a speed test again.

 If the slow internet connection problem still there then there may be a chance that your ISP or Internet Service Provider might be throttling your connection.
 You can avoid this by using a VPN.